 How fast can I recover from a root canal?

 Fast.
 Most people return to work or regular activity in a few hours.
 Swelling subsides between two to four hours.
 Resting is best.

-Call 32 Pearls Endodontists root canal specialists at (206) 322-8862 for a consultation or see our Seatle 32 Pearls or Tacoma 32 Pearls contact page on this website to ask questions to a live consultant, email us or leave a message.
+Call the 32 Pearls root canal team at (206) 322-8862 for a consultation or see our Seatle 32 Pearls or Tacoma 32 Pearls contact page on this website to ask questions to a live consultant, email us or leave a message.